Command line interface

 delete NAME|REGEXP

-Delete unapplied patch with given name.
+Delete unapplied patch with given by name or regular expression.

 show NAME|REGEXP